imerso/holotest/README.txt

 PROBLEMS:

-- Sockets from the player mesh were not reading correctly, so I just used a param to adjust inside BP (yes, ugly...)
+- Sockets from the player mesh were not reading correctly, so I just used a param to adjust inside BP (yes, ugly...);

+- For some reason the exported logo is becoming black after a lighting rebuild;